|Members Retirees Employers|

 For more information on purchasing credit, see the Service Credit page.

-If you want SERS to send you an estimate of your benefit, you must choose an actual retirement date, such as July 1, 2013.
+If you want SERS to send you an estimate of your payment, you must choose an actual retirement date, such as July 1, 2017.
 Even though this date may only be tentative, a date is necessary for calculating the correct age, service credit, and final average salary (highest three years of salary).

 SERS will review your file, and an estimate will be sent to you.
 In some cases, additional estimates will be included to help you determine your best options.
 The amounts given are meant only to provide you with an estimate of your pension and probably will differ slightly from the actual pension you receive at retirement.
 If you would like an estimate, use our online Estimate Request form.